DS-Homebrew/DLDI/README.md

 	- `ninjapassx9` is an updated version of this driver

 ### List of drivers being tested (in `dev`):
-- `ace3ds_sd`: Ace3DS+ based on r4tfv2
-    - By R4DS team, Chishm and Taiju Yamada
-	- Writing to the SD card is completely broken
 - `scr4`/`ttr4`: SuperCard DSONE SDHC / DSTT based on r4tfv2
     - By R4DS team, Chishm, cluny and Taiju Yamada
 	- split from `m3r4` branch